-Japan's Abe says poll result shows voters want debate on charter revision
+Japan's Abe says will make every effort to reduce tension with Iran

+Tokyo needs to gather information on what Washington is thinking and what it hopes to accomplish, Abe said, but added that the two key allies remain in close contact.

+As Abe spoke, Bolton was meeting Foreign Minister Yohei Kono, although the two did not speak to the media before their talks.
+Bolton, who heads to South Korea after Japan, earlier met top Japanese national security adviser Shotaro Yachi.

-TOKYO (Reuters) - Japanese Prime Minister Shinzo Abe on Monday called for debate on revising the post-war, pacifist constitution, saying the result of an upper house election the previous day showed it was what voters sought.
+During his news conference, Abe also called for debate on revising Japan’s post-war, pacifist constitution, saying the previous day’s election result showed it was what voters wanted.

 Abe’s Liberal Democratic Party-led coalition won a solid majority, but together with like-minded allies, fell short of the two-thirds “super majority” needed to begin the controversial process of amending the constitution, never changed since it was adopted after Japan’s World War Two defeat.